Faculty-led program abroad procedures

 The U.S. Centers for Disease Control issues travel health warnings to alert citizens to widespread, serious outbreaks of a disease or to other public health concerns.
 A decision to cancel or proceed with a particular program in the face of a State Department announcement of any kind will be made by College officials based upon a thorough examination of the situation at hand and comprehensive gathering of information from all government and non-governmental sources.

-2. Request pre-approval from the Provost pending satisfactory completion of requirements in the Faculty-Led Program Handbook
+2. Request pre-approval from the Senior Associate Provost pending satisfactory completion of requirements in the Faculty-Led Program Handbook.

 AFTER INITIAL APPROVAL

 1. Once the trip has been pre-approved then Faculty Leaders may recruit students.
 Leaders may use academic criteria for selecting students such as an essay, or GPA, etc. Two faculty are required to go on each program abroad and participants are limited to 10-20 students.
 Additional travelers are NOT PERMITTED to accompany the group (with the exception of spouses of Faculty Leaders).
 After signups are complete, please send the Study Abroad Office a roster with all participant's names and emails.